-Throughout our Ancient Egypt studies we will be completing a variety of cross-curricular tasks where we will be exploring; the achievements of the early civilizations, where and when they appeared, who the Egyptians were and what they believed.
+Throughout our Ancient Egyptian studies, we will be completing a variety of cross-curricular tasks where we will be exploring; the achievements of the early civilisations, where and when they appeared, who the Egyptians were and what they believed.
 We are also hoping to complete in-depth studies of the pyramids and Harold Carter, with links to Tutankhamun.

-Although this topic is largely History based, our Topic lessons will cover many areas of the curriculum including; Design Technology (creation of death masks), Art (Hieroglyphic drawings and pictures of the Gods and Goddesses, using different medium), Geography (studies of where the Egyptians lived and the River Nile) and some of our English lessons will also link to the themes.
+Although this topic is largely History based, our Topic lessons will cover many areas of the curriculum including; Design Technology (creation of death masks), Art (Hieroglyphic drawings and pictures of the Gods and Goddesses using different media), Geography (studies of where the Egyptians lived and the River Nile) and some of our English lessons will also link to the themes.

 Can you write down a word for each letter of the alphabet that relate to Greece's culture, history, geography, or traditions?